 Check standard sources for credential management in your organization, such as password managers, cloud-based documentation tools, or that spreadsheet on the shared drive called passwords.xls.
 (You’ll be migrating that soon, right?)

 Is there a chance the credentials were never changed away from the manufacturer’s defaults?
 If not, eep!
 But for now, you might be in luck.
-Consult the manual that came with your device or use your favourite search engine to find the default username and password.
+Consult the manual that came with your device or use your favorite search engine to find the default username and password.
 Try logging in with those.

 Send a group chat message to your colleagues that may interact with the device.
 Slip-ups sometimes happen, and there’s a chance the credential changed but the documentation wasn’t updated.